AIE-Seattle-Prog/git-focused/README.md

   - identifies other git repos to push/pull
 - git push
   - send new commits to another git repo
+- git pull
+  - retrieve new commits from another git repo

 ## Working Directory